htc-ccis1301/fall-2017/_readings/bootstrap-intro.md

 # {{ page.title }}
 [Bootstrap](http://getbootstrap.com/) is one of the most popular front end web framework libraries.
 It is a collection of commonly used, responsive CSS and JavaScript components that can be easily incorporated into any website.
 This allows you to create a stylish new website quickly and easily.

 The main resource for learning to work with [Bootstrap](http://getbootstrap.com/) is their website documentation.
-You should read through the [Getting Started](https://getbootstrap.com/docs/4.0/getting-started/introduction/) page and look at the [Example Pages](http://getbootstrap.com/getting-started/#examples).
-We will use the Bootstrap [CSS](http://getbootstrap.com/css/), [Standard Components](http://getbootstrap.com/components/), and [JavaScript Components](http://getbootstrap.com/javascript/) for our projects.
+You should read through the [Getting Started](https://getbootstrap.com/docs/4.0/getting-started/introduction/) page and look at the [Example Pages](https://getbootstrap.com/docs/4.0/examples/).

 {% include alert.html type="note"
    content = "There are notes here to guide you, but you are expected to use the [Bootstrap](http://getbootstrap.com/) documentation as your main learning tool & reference.
 This will give you practical experience learning to work with a new web framework, which is an important job skill."